tannerkrewson/lansite/README.md

 # Lansite

-Lansite is web app made for smaller LAN parties.
+Lansite is a web app made for smaller LAN parties.
 It is designed to be a simple, central information hub for all attendees.

 ![](https://cdn.pbrd.co/images/1BO4o3dm.png)![](https://cdn.pbrd.co/images/1BO5ubtv.png)